Get the Tap app

 Transaction fees are fees paid to the miner of the network to execute the transaction.
 While some networks differ in how they operate, transaction fees are consistent across the board.
 Looking at Bitcoin as an example, when a user sends BTC the transaction is entered into a pool of pending transactions known as a mempool.

 The miner will then pick up a batch of transactions and validate them, checking to see whether the original wallet does in fact have the funds to send and if the wallet addresses are valid.
-Once the transaction is executed, the data relevant to the transaction is added to a block, which is added to the blockchain in chronological order.
+Once the transaction is executed, the data relevant to the transaction is added to a block, which is added to the blockchain chronologically.

 Transaction fees for smart contracts are based on how much electricity will be needed to complete the task.
 Typically, transaction fees on smart contracts are much higher.